lmtr0/bgfx-rs/README.md

 # bgfx-rs

+> NOTE: ATTENTION this is a fork of the [original wrapper](https://github.com/emoon/bgfx-rs) for educational purposes.
+MY REPOSITORY IS NOT THE SAME AS THE ORIGINAL!

 Rust bindings to [bgfx](https://github.com/bkaradzic/bgfx), a cross-platform, graphics API agnostic, "Bring Your Own Engine/Framework" style rendering library.

 ## Why another wrapper?